reinator/tutorial_metabarcoding/_pages/handsOn_purging2.md

 they are just a different way of plotting the (same) data.
 For further information I recommend having a look at the manual [here](https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation).

 # Attention
 Apart from having st, fn and ln, merqury is going to output 2 types of files, *asm* and *cn*.
 If the file contains *cn* it's going to show you all kmer counts of primary + haplotigs in the plot, without descriminating them.
 Ff it contains *asm* it is going to show you kmers belonging to each assembly in different colours.

-Deep breath.
+DEEP BREATH.

 You are going to get it!
 (It just takes time!).

 Didn't get it yet?
 Discuss it with your group on zoom!

 What you need to do with the purging merqury results is:
 Now I want you to take a look at some relevant Merqury files.
 The text files can be open with the `less` command, while you will need to download the plot files (*.png) to your local machine in order to actually open them.

   3-) Gather the spectra plots for the primary purged assembly.
-They will be called `purged.out.purged.spectra-cn*.png` (notice that the `*` represents the different files we have: `st`, `ln` and `st`)
+They will be called `purged.purged.spectra-cn*.png` (notice that the `*` represents the different files we have: `st`, `ln` and `st`)

   4-) Gather the spectra plots for the haplotigs purged assembly.
-It will be called `purged.out.purged.htigs.spectra-cn*.png`
+It will be called `purged.purged.htigs.spectra-cn*.png`

   5-) Gather the completeness results for the run.
-The file is called `completeness.stats`
+The file ends in `completeness.stats`

   6-) Gather the QV results for the run.
-The file is called `purged.out.qv`
+The file is called `purged.qv`

 By the time you finish gathering all of these results, it's very likely that the merqury run for the Hifiasm has finished.
 Please go and have a look at the same 3,4,5 and 6 questions for the Hifiasm run.